The Transfer Performance of Economic Models: Extensions and further results

-Lower values for these measures correspond to worse transfer performance.
-We find again that the confidence intervals for the black box algorithms are qualitatively worse than those for the economic models.
+Figure \ref{fig:exp_bounds} applies this result to construct two-sided 81\% confidence intervals for the transfer errors we considered in Section \ref{sec:Transfer}.
+Since transfer shortfall and transfer deterioration are not bounded, we report instead confidence intervals for the expectation of their inverses $\frac{ \min_{m \in \mathcal{M}} e\left(f^m_{S_{n+1}},S_{n+1}\right)}{ e(f_{S_{\bold{T}}},S_{n+1})}$ and $ \frac{e(f_{S_{n+1}},S_{n+1})}{ e(f_{S_\bold{T}},S_{n+1})};$ lower values for these measures correspond to worse transfer performance.
+We again find that the confidence intervals for the black box algorithms are qualitatively worse than those for the economic models.